gipplab/dnlp_readme_template/README.md

 Write down all the main experiments and results you did, even if they didn't yield an improved performance.
 Bad results are also results.
 The main findings/trends should be discussed properly.
 Why a specific model was better/worse than the other?

 You are **required** to implement one baseline and improvement per task.
 Of course, you can include more experiments/improvements and discuss them.

+You are free to include other metrics in your evaluation to have a more complete discussion.

 Be creative and ambitious.

 For each experiment answer briefly the questions: